blazium-engine/blazium-docs/contributing/development/compiling/compiling_for_linuxbsd.rst

     would not build.
     For RISC-V architecture devices, use the Clang compiler instead of the GCC compiler.

-.. tip:: If you are compiling Godot for production use, you can
+.. tip:: If you are compiling Blazium for production use, you can
          make the final executable smaller and faster by adding the SCons option ``production=yes``.
 This enables additional compiler optimizations and link-time optimization.